Last Updated on December 1, 2023 by Louisa

 6. What Makes It Rain? – Katie Daynes

-This flap book is designed to invoke questions and answers from children who are interested to know where the weather comes from.
+This flap book is designed to invoke questions and answers from children who want to know where the weather comes from.

-Featuring insightful facts that any child can understand, this is an excellent picture book full of reader interactions to read to toddlers on rainy days – especially if you’re toddlers are inquisitive.
+Featuring insightful facts that any child can understand, this is an excellent picture book full of reader interactions to read to toddlers on rainy days – especially if your toddlers are inquisitive.

 7. Singing In The Rain – Tim Hopgood